lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 in the dialog and fill out the session name.
 The session name must be 4 to 32 characters, containing alphanumeric letters or hyphen(``-``) or underscore(``_``) only.
 After filling out session name in the input field, click the ``PUSH SESSION TO CUSTOMIZED IMAGE`` button.
 The customized image created in this way can be used in future session creations.
+However, directories mounted to the container for image commits are considered external resources and are not included in the final image.

 .. image:: push_session_to_customized_image.png